Pick-to-Light & Put-to-Light

 Are devices leased or purchased?

-Voodoo Robotics offers both solutions!
+Voodoo Robotics offers both solutions.
 Most customers purchase devices, but there are some that need the flexibility of a month-to-month lease.
-We offer Classic devices on a monthly lease basis.
+We offer Cloud Display Devices on a monthly lease basis.

 Do you offer demo units?